hkvincent/personal-website/README.md

 ##  License

-This project is protected under the [MIT License](https://choosealicense.com/licenses/mit/) License.
+This project is protected under the [MIT License](https://choosealicense.com/licenses/mit/).
 For more details, refer to the [LICENSE](https://choosealicense.com/licenses/) file.

 ---